 Staff Lauren Cosgrove Lauren started working with NPCA in October 2014, and is now Senior Coordinator for the Find Your Voice initiative, engaging and training passionate park advocates in the Northeast.

 Staff Cortney Worrall Cortney is the Senior Regional Director for the Northeast office, based in New York City.
-When not actively protecting this region's parks, she might be found training for a triathlon or spending time with her daughters.

 Staff Timothy Leonard Timothy joined NPCA in 2014 as Regional Coordinator for NPCA's Northeast Regional Office.